ednortheyvyse/macdir2html/README.md

 # macdir2html

 I put together a simple GUI for LinuxDir2HTML.
+It needs xcode for it to run.

 ## LinuxDir2HTML
 LinuxDir2HTML is a small program to help create an offline manifest of your files in an easily navigable html format.
 It is a CLI-only clone of [Snap2HTML](https://www.rlvision.com/snap2html/).
 LinuxDir2HTML is a rewrite of [DiogenesList](https://github.com/ZapperDJ/DiogenesList), making significant improvements to it: